Skip to main content

 Most of what we publish is a celebration of this place.
 Family-owned shops hitting milestone anniversaries.
 Friday-night Bulldog wins.
 Veterans, first responders, scout leaders, 4-H families, church drives, scholarship winners, new trail openings, the FM 1488 corridor coming alive.
 The connective tissue of a real town — covered with care, free for any local family or business to be featured.

 About one story in five sits in a different lane: plain-English coverage of City Council, the school board, MUDs, and the county — the decisions that set your property tax bill and your kids' school budget.
-We celebrate good work and ask honest questions when something doesn't add up.
+We celebrate good work and ask hard questions when something doesn't add up.

 "We're not building this to flip it.
 We're building it to still be here when the kids on the FM 1488 sidewalk today are paying property taxes on a house of their own."